-This was a relatively new section of trail, made possible by the Winooski River Footbridge, and while it was fairly steep at times as it climbed up to the ridge leading to Bolton Mountain, it was a very easy trail to hike.
+This was a relatively new section of trail, made possible by the Winooski River Footbridge and its accompanying trail re-route, and while it was fairly steep at times as it climbed up to the ridge leading to Bolton Mountain, it was a very easy trail to hike.
 Once in the woods, though, it didn't take long for the gnats to find me, and they spent a good portion of the morning annoyingly flitting around my head.

 In the late morning, I passed by a guy who was hiking with his large fluffy white dog.
 This was only notable because it was the first time I've passed a naked hiker; he was wearing only shoes (and maybe, socks).

-With a long climb and descent still ahead of be up to Bolton Mountain, I opted to stop for a break at the trailhead to Buchanan Shelter, rather than go the 0.3 miles to the shelter itself.
-Aside from the shelter on the trail segment between Jungle and Maine Junctions, this is the first LT shelter I've not visited.
+With a long climb and descent still ahead of me up to Bolton Mountain, I opted to stop for a break at the trailhead to Buchanan Shelter, rather than go the 0.3 miles to the shelter itself.

 While there was a nice view of Mount Mansfield from "Harrington's View" on the way up Boston Mountain, consistent with many mountains on the Long Trail, Bolton had no view, which made it a long, unrewarding slog of a climb.